 In the United States, cervical cancer incidence and mortality rates have decreased by approximately 70% over the last 70 years due to implementation of screening programs based on Papanicolaou (Pap) and more recently human papillomavirus (HPV) testing.
 However, medically underserved areas in the United States and globally have been unable to achieve this same success in reducing the burden of cervical cancer due to a lack of effective, high-coverage screening programs, limited public education, and a shortage of locally available trained personnel to perform the diagnostic procedures and treatments recommended for patients with abnormal screening tests.

-The MD Anderson comprehensive Program for Reducing Cervical Cancer (PRCC) in Texas employs several strategies to reduce the morbidity and mortality from cervical cancer in Medically Underserved Areas (MUA) of Texas.
+The MD Anderson comprehensive Program for Reducing Cervical Cancer (PRCC), funded by the Cancer Prevention and Research Institute of Texas (CPRIT), employs several strategies to reduce the morbidity and mortality from cervical cancer in Medically Underserved Areas (MUA) of Texas.
 The program includes community outreach and education, patient navigation to improve access to services, provider hands-on training and telementoring using Project ECHO.
 The Project ECHO program was launched in 2014 to address high rates of cervical cancer in low-resource regions of Texas.
 The ECHO sessions bring together advance practice providers, nurses and physicians from underserved regions in Texas to discuss clinical guidelines and best practices for cervical cancer prevention.

 The first Project ECHO program at MD Anderson, cervical cancer prevention, started as a partnership with The University of Texas Medical Branch (UTMB), The University of Texas Health Science Center-Houston (UTHSC-H), The University of Texas School of Public Health (UTSPH) Brownsville campus and Su Clinica Familiar, a Federally Qualified Health Center (FQHC) in the Rio Grande Valley.
 The program has grown to include faculty from the UT-RGV School of Medicine, Dell Medical School and participants from Northeast Texas, Bastrop, Alvin and Laredo.